 "By using a using a team approach with other physicians at the Edwards Comprehensive Cancer Center, we can provide a unique, integrated approach for caring for patients with these problems.
 The cancer center provides the resources for us to treat our patients as people, and not as diseases," Dr. Cheung said.

 Dr. Cheung is the region's only orthopedic surgeon who is fellowship trained in musculoskeletal oncology.
-Together with his nurse, Kristi Davis, RN, and Physician Assistant Jacci Kiser, he treats both adults and children with benign and malignant tumors in bones and connective tissue.
+Together with his nurse, Molly Brumfield, RN, OCN, and nurse practitioner, Bobby Marcum, FNP-BC, he treats both adults and children with benign and malignant tumors in bones and connective tissue.
 He also specializes in metastatic bone disease, applying the latest research that may prolong or improve quality of life.